-A new site located to the west of Rayne and east of Blake End
+A new site located to the west of Rayne and east of Blake End.
 It has been demonstrated that a satisfactory junction arrangement could be provided to serve this site from the B1256.
 There are no HGV restrictions on the B1256 and westbound vehicles could access the A120 at Great Dunmow.
 Eastbound vehicles have more direct access to the A120.
-A very small section of the south-west of the site is within Flood Zones 2 and 3 but extraction is considered compatible with the fluvial flood risk;
+A very small section of the south-west of the site is within Flood Zones 2 and 3 but extraction is considered compatible with fluvial flood risk.

-- Advance planting is well established on the southern boundary and provides effective screening which would increase with time.
-The northern area is currently very open and would require appropriate bunding/screening. - 2.
-Rumley Wood Local Wildlife Site lies 60m beyond the northern boundary and Blackbush Wood LoWS 300m to the north-west.
-Both sites must be protected from the impacts of extraction e.g. through appropriate buffering. - 3.
-There is evidence of and potential for protected and notable species on site.
-An ecological assessment based on appropriate survey work would be required with any application/EIA. - 4.
-A minimum of 100m stand-off distance from the extraction area must be maintained from the closest residential properties, most of which are on the Dunmow Road. - 5.
-There is a high possibility for disturbance of below ground level remains within close proximity to the Roman road, including possible remains of a high status Roman villa and prehistoric and Palaeolithic archaeology.
-A historic environment assessment would be required with any application/EIA. - 6.
-A number of water abstraction points lie within close vicinity to the site.
-A hydro-geological assessment would be required with any application / EIA.
+1. Advance planting is well established on the southern boundary and provides effective screening which would increase with time.
+The northern area is currently very open and would require appropriate bunding/ screening.

+2. Rumley Wood Local Wildlife Site lies 60m beyond the northern boundary and Blackbush Wood Local Wildlife Site 300m to the north-west.
+An appropriate buffer of at least 15m would be required from both sites to protect them from the impacts of extraction.

+3. There is evidence of and potential for protected and notable species on site.
+An ecological assessment based on appropriate survey work would be required with any application/EIA.

+4. A minimum of 100m stand-off distance from the extraction area must be maintained from the closest residential properties, most of which are on Dunmow Road.

+5. There is a high possibility for disturbance of below ground level remains within close proximity to the Roman road, including possible remains of a high status Roman villa and prehistoric and Palaeolithic archaeology.
+A historic environment assessment would be required with any application/ EIA.

-- 7. Careful consideration must be given to the final low-level restoration contours to ensure the final landform blends with the surrounding topography and best quality Grade 2 agricultural soils are retained on site. - 8.
-While the site promoter has suggested predominantly agriculture or amenity after use, restoration provides the opportunity for significant biodiversity enhancement and habitat creation on site and the addition of a new public right of way from Blake End to Moors Lane.
+6. A number of water abstraction points lie within close vicinity to the site.
+A hydrogeological assessment would be required with any application/ EIA.
+7. Careful consideration must be given to the final low-level restoration contours to ensure the final landform blends with the surrounding topography and that Grade 2 agricultural soils are retained on site.

+8. Restoration provides the opportunity for significant biodiversity enhancement and habitat creation on site, and the addition of a new Public Right of Way from Blake End to Moors Lane.

+A9 Broadfield Farm, Rayne